 - 1.0 credit for successful completion of CDNS 6900 , the mandatory core seminar;

 - 1.0 credit for successful completion of two courses or tutorials (or the equivalent) drawn from the graduate list offered by the School, below; a GPA of 9.0 or better must be obtained in these courses for students to be allowed to proceed to the comprehensive examinations;

 - 1.0 credit for successful completion of two 0.5-credit written comprehensive examinations.
 Students will be examined in two areas of research;

 - Satisfactory demonstration of an understanding of a language other than English.
-Although French is the preferred second language, students may be permitted to substitute an Aboriginal language indigenous to Canada or another language if it is demonstrably relevant to their research interests;
+Although French is the preferred second language, students may be permitted to substitute an Indigenous language or another language if it is demonstrably relevant to their research interests;

 - A public defence, in English, of a written thesis proposal.
 Following the completion of their comprehensives, students will be expected to defend a proposal of the research and analysis they plan to undertake in completing their Ph.D. thesis.
 The thesis proposal defence should normally occur within six months after completion of a student’s comprehensive examinations.
 The thesis committee will be composed of three faculty members, always including one from each university;